Morwenn/cpp-sort/docs/Chainable-projections.md

-*New in version 1.7.0*

-Sometimes one might need to apply several transformations to the elements of a collection before comparing them.
+Sometimes one might needs to several transformations to the elements of a collection before comparing them.
 To support this use case, some projection functions in **cpp-sort** can be composed with `operator|`

 ```cpp
 struct my_negate: